mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group MAY send a Commit that references no proposals at all, which would thus have empty vectors for `updates`, `removes`, and `adds`.
-Such a Commit resets the sender's leaf and the nodes along its direct path and advances the group to a new epoch, with the forward secrecy and post-compromise security guarantees that that entails.
+Such a Commit resets the sender's leaf and the nodes along its direct path, and provides forward secrecy and post-compromise security with regard to the sender of the Commit.
 An Update proposal can be regarded as a "lazy" version of this operation, where only the leaf changes and intermediate nodes are blanked out.

 The `path` field of a Commit message MUST be populated if the Commit covers at least one Update or Remove proposal, i.e., if the length of the `updates` or